 Incomplete nominations will not be considered.

-The Archival Advocacy Award Committee may solicit nominations for nominees it feels are deserving of the award.
+The Nominating Committee may solicit nominations for nominees it feels are deserving of the award.

 Nominations may be resubmitted in subsequent award cycles if they are not voted upon favorably when first submitted.